pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

 Pessimistic locking can solve some of the issues caused by optimistic locking.
 TiDB now implements both pessimistic locking and optimistic locking, which means:

 * **Transaction commits in TiDB won't fail due to locking issues.**
 * **MySQL users can use TiDB more easily.** MySQL supports pessimistic locking by default.
-Now TiDB also supports pessimistic locking, so MySQL users don't need to modify the application code to get started with TiDB.
+Now TiDB also supports pessimistic locking, so MySQL users don't need to modify much application code to get started with TiDB.

 To help you better understand the two locking models, let's take online shopping as an analogy.